-Many people don’t know this, but cherry blossom season in Japan is only a short time.
+Many people don’t know this, but cherry blossom season in Japan only lasts a short time.
 Once those cherry blossom trees start to bloom, you’ve got about two weeks until it’s all over.
 Miss it by a few days and you might find yourself staring at bare branches instead of gorgeous pink petals that float on the wind.

 The cherry blossom season in Japan follows what locals call the "sakura zensen" (桜前線 - cherry blossom front).
-I've watched this natural wave of blooms sweep across Japan many times, starting in the warm southern islands before reaching the snowy north.
+I've watched this natural wave of blooms sweep across Japan many times.
+It starts way down in Okinawa around January and slowly moves north until it reaches Hokkaido in May.

 The first blossoms appear in Okinawa around mid-January.
 By late March (opens in new tab) (around a week or two before the end of the month) the light-pink Sakura starts blooming on Kyushu Island (cities like Fukuoka and Kumamoto).